davidcalhoun/little-time/readme.md

 * Relative times: support for times in the future (e.g. "in two hours")

 ## Changelog
+* 1.1.0 from/fromNow: support for future times.
+Internal code cleanup for better minification.
 * 1.0.0 API changed, fixed fatal errors from previous version.
 Many formatter changes and fixes.
 * 0.2.0 added fromNow() and from()
 * 0.1.0 Initial version, with only formatting (with UTC support)